HTMLMin/Laravel-HTMLMin/README.md

 **Facades\HTMLMin**

-This facade will dynamically pass static method calls to the `'htmlmin'` object in the ioc container which by default is the `Classes\HTMLMin` class.
+This facade will dynamically pass static method calls to the `'htmlmin'` object in the ioc container which by default is the `HTMLMin` class.

 **HTMLMinServiceProvider**